Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_links_analysis.md

 The analysis stage aims the following goals:
 1. Define the detailed requirements for the deep linking feature;
-2. Investigate existing implementation approaches for the deep linking in Flutter Web application.
+2. Investigate existing implementation approaches for the deep linking in the Flutter Web application.
 3. Select the implementation approach for the Metrics Web application that will satisfy the requirements.

 # Requirements